 Join Over 100,000+ Professionals Who Have Trusted Us With Their Education!

-Step 3: Pass the California Real Estate Salesperson Exam
+Step 3: Pass the California Real Estate Exam

 Once you have completed your pre-licensing education, you must pass the California Real Estate Salesperson Exam.
-The exam is divided into two sections: a national section and a California-specific section.
-The national section covers general real estate principles and practices, while the California-specific section covers state-specific laws and regulations.
-You must pass both sections with a score of at least 70%.
+The exam will test your real estate knowledge and will require some focused study time.
+Remembering vocabulary terms and understanding the different concepts will allow you to have a good chance of answering most of the questions correctly.
+The examination covers general real estate principles and practices, with California-specific questions about state laws and regulations.
+You must pass the test with a score of at least 70%.
+Utilizing real estate exam prep quizzes and attending a real estate crash course will help your confidence before your test date.

 Step 4: Apply for Your California Real Estate Salesperson License

 After passing the exam, you can apply for your California Real Estate Salesperson License.
 You must submit an application to the California Department of Real Estate (DRE) and pay the application fee.
-The application requires you to provide information about your education, exam results, and criminal history.
+The application requires you to provide information about your pre-license education, exam results, and criminal history.
+The easiest way is to apply online through the DRE eLicensing portal.

 Step 5: Find a Brokerage to Work For